 Cameron Anderson became CIVA’s Executive Director in February 2009.
 He completed his M.F.A. at Cranbrook Academy of Art in Bloomfield Hills, Michigan and completed additional graduate study at the University of Wisconsin.
 With Sandra Bowden, Cam co-edited Faith and Vision: Twenty-five Years of Christians in the Visual Arts (Square Halo, 2005).
 He is an artist and a writer and is married to Cynthia (C.K.)
 Anderson.
 They have two adult children, Jesse and Emilie, and live in Madison, Wisconsin.
 Prior to joining CIVA, Cam served on the staff of InterVarsity Christian Fellowship/USA for 30 years, most recently as the National Director of the organization’s Graduate & Faculty Ministries.

 Margot Rogers is a muralist and an illustrator.
-Margot’s work has been featured in major publications including The Four Hour Chef by Tim Ferriss, MAfamily.org, and Students for life.
+Margot’s work has been featured in major publications including The Four Hour Chef by Tim Ferriss, MAfamily.org, and Students for Life.
 Her large scale illustrations have been produced as murals for commercial and private clients including three mural grants awarded in 2013 in partnership with non-profit groups.
 Margot graduated from Gordon College with a dual degree in Philosophy and English, studied in Oxford, England, and completed additional graduate study at La Complutense and UCLM, Spain.
-She studied visual arts at SMFA and Montserrat College of Art.
+She studied visual arts at the School of the Museum of Fine Art, Boston and Montserrat College of Art.
 Margot’s art and research center on the role of arts activism in advocacy of human rights issues.
 Margot is married to Matthew Rogers, together they co-own Wallpusher Guitars.
-Prior to joining CIVA, Margot worked in Program Development at Harvard University and AmeriCorps, and most recently as a business consultant for small creative businesses.
+Prior to joining CIVA, Margot worked in Program Development at Harvard University, the YMCA and AmeriCorps, and most recently as a business consultant for small creative businesses.
 Her portfolio can be found at margotrogers.com, where she explores the question of identity with a weekly illustration.